One of Poland’s major publishing houses

 We also wish to contribute to the development of reading by encouraging young people to read.
 It is for them that we prepare modern editions of classic literature, in addition to popular titles, which develop their imagination and aesthetic sensitivity.

 Our role is to guide readers so that they can tell beauty from kitsch, truth from delusion, ordered knowledge from information noise, entertainment from vulgarity.
 Consequently, we do not publish contents which are merely intended to stun the reader with nihilism, violence, sex, and to provoke them or appeal to their low instincts.

 Znak is a place where the values we have developed since our establishment drive our strong commitment to seeking new thematic areas, innovative solutions, and modern forms of expression.
-Znak means also the communities associated with our foundations, Znak monthly, and Stacja7.
+Znak means also the communities associated with our foundations and Znak monthly.
 Our most reliable values are our readers’ trust and the team spirit of all our staff, who keep building our brand in a synergic way, while respecting the history of Znak and the people who have created it.

 As part of Znak’s development and continued expansion of its list, in

 2010 the Board of Directors established three new imprints: Znak, Znak

 Literanova and Znak Emotikon.
 In 2014 Znak Horyzont came into being.

 All these initiatives form a group that has grown into one of Poland’s